 The glaze is optional (but highly recommended!).
 The scones themselves are subtly sweet, so if you prefer your breakfast pastries on the sweeter side, you’ll want the citrus glaze.
 Plus, it’s only two ingredients (powdered sugar and fresh orange juice), so why the heck not.

-How To Make Gluten Free Scones:
+How To Make Almond Flour Carrot Cake Scones:

 - The dough will still be sticky after mixing, but refrain from adding more flour, as any extra could dry them out.
-Even though we’re working with a gluten free flour here (almond flour), and you don’t have to worry about the dough becoming gummy from overworked gluten, you still want to achieve as light a crumb as possible.
+Even though we’re working with a gluten free flour here, and you don’t have to worry about the dough becoming gummy from overworked gluten, you still want to achieve as light a crumb as possible.